nodejs/node-addon-api/doc/value.md

 bool IsEmpty() const;
 ```

-Returns a `bool` indicating if this Value is *empty* (uninitialized).
+Returns a `bool` indicating if this `Napi::Value` is *empty* (uninitialized).

-An empty Value is invalid, and most attempts to perform an operation on an empty Value will result in an exception.
-Note an empty Value is distinct from JavaScript `null` or `undefined`, which are valid values.
+An empty `Napi::Value` is invalid, and most attempts to perform an operation on an empty Value will result in an exception.
+Note an empty `Napi::Value` is distinct from JavaScript `null` or `undefined`, which are valid values.

-When C++ exceptions are disabled at compile time, a method with a `Value` return type may return an empty Value to indicate a pending exception.
-So when not using C++ exceptions, callers should check whether this Value is empty before attempting to use it.
+When C++ exceptions are disabled at compile time, a method with a `Napi::Value` return type may return an empty Value to indicate a pending exception.
+So when not using C++ exceptions, callers should check whether this `Napi::Value` is empty before attempting to use it.

 ### Type